 Here are some of the services Performance Lab can help you with when it comes to mobile application testing:

-- Manual testing.
-By conducting tests under human supervision, the team of Performance Lab is capable of providing customers with deeper insights that would normally be neglected during an automated test.
+By conducting tests under human supervision, the team of Performance Lab is capable of providing customers with deeper insights that would normally be overlooked during automated tests.

-- Usability testing.
-This includes gathering the focus group, creating a recruit survey for test scenarios, conducting individual testing sessions with each participant, and analyzing the results.
-Thanks to usability testing at Performance Lab, businesses are able to raise the effectiveness of the system workflow and increase user satisfaction with the application;
+This includes gathering a focus group, creating a survey for test scenarios, conducting individual testing sessions with each participant, and analyzing the results.
+With usability testing by Performance Lab, businesses are able to raise the effectiveness of the system workflow and increase user satisfaction with the application.

-- Load back-end testing.
-Its aim consists of revealing bugs and system discrepancies by increasing the traffic load on the system.
-For load testing, we use common protocols, support system’s proprietary protocols, the system with complex encrypted protocols or asynchronous calls as well as web services and service buses.
+Its aim is revealing bugs and system discrepancies by increasing the traffic load on the system.
+For load testing, we use common protocols, support system’s proprietary protocols, systems with complex encrypted protocols or asynchronous calls, as well as web services and service buses.
 We provide customers with a summary of a testing sprint as well as recommendations on resolving the issues detected during load testing.

-- Security testing.
-By simulating directed attacks on the system, testers are capable of detecting its weak points and create the best strategy to improve the level of data security.
-At first, we conduct thorough research to get to know the system.
+By simulating directed attacks on the system, testers are capable of detecting its weak points and creating the best strategy to improve the level of data security.
+First, we conduct thorough research to get to know the system.
 Then the pentest is concluded, and the detected system vulnerabilities are carefully analyzed.
-Our testers right scripts and exploits and offer their practical application.
-The records of the test along with recommendations from the team are gathered as a report for the development team so that they can further improve the product.
+Our testers write scripts and exploits and offer ways to apply them.
+The records of the test along with recommendations from the team are gathered in a report for the development team so that they can further improve the product.

 Mobile application testing is an essential part of the entire application life-cycle.
-Successful testing ensures the efficient and enjoyable performance of the entire system as well as compliance with security guidelines.
+Successful testing ensures efficient and enjoyable performance of the entire system, as well as compliance with security guidelines.